History of Málaga Cathedral

 Visiting Málaga Cathedral

 Málaga Cathedral is a must-visit attraction for anyone who visits the city.
 It is located in the heart of the historic center, near the Alcazaba, the Roman Theater, and the Picasso Museum.
-It is open to the public from Monday to Friday, from 10:00 to 18:00, and on Saturdays, from 10:00 to 17:00.
-The entrance fee is 8 euros for the cathedral only, or 12 euros for the cathedral and the rooftops combo ticket.
-The rooftops tour is a unique opportunity to enjoy the panoramic views of the city and the sea, and to admire the architecture and the details of the cathedral from above.
+The opening times to the public from Monday to Friday, from 10:00 to 18:00.
+It is also open on Saturdays, from 10:00 to 17:00.
+The entrance fee is 8 euros for the cathedral only, or 12 euros for the cathedral and the rooftop.
+The rooftops tour is a unique opportunity to enjoy the panoramic views of the city and the sea.
+You admire the architecture and the details of the cathedral from above.

-If you don’t have time to visit the inside of Málaga Cathedral, you can see up close its unique features from the exterior.
+If you don’t have time to visit the inside, you can see its unique features from the exterior.
 Just in front of the main entrance to the cathedral is a charming small square with an old fountain.
-This is a great place to stop for a drink or enjoy a meal whilst having a front seat view to marvel at this historic building.
+This is a great place to stop for a drink or enjoy a meal.
+You will enjoy a front seat view to marvel at this historic building.

-Málaga Cathedral is not only a religious and cultural monument, but also a living and active place, where concerts, exhibitions, and ceremonies are held throughout the year.
+Málaga Cathedral is not only a religious and cultural monument, but also a living and active place.
+There are manyconcerts, exhibitions, and ceremonies are held throughout the year.
 It is a symbol of the history and identity of Málaga, and a testimony of the artistic and architectural heritage of Spain.
 If you are looking for a memorable and inspiring experience, do not miss the chance to visit Málaga Cathedral, the one-armed lady of the city.